 6. What are your strengths?

 Describe your skills relevant to the job.
-Don’t give generalities rather offer specific evidences.
+Don’t give generalities, rather offer specific pieces of evidence.
 Describe how your skills can benefit the company.

 7. How do you explain your job success?